ObbyKing/ece434_linux/finalProject/README.md

 ## Setting up Falcon and xLights

 Go to [this](https://markayoder.github.io/PRUCookbook/01case/case.html#case_rgb_matrix) link and go to section 1.4.
 This will describe how to properly install Falcon and xLights.
+For the already completed image that you can burn to the sd card right away is found here [SD Card](https://github.com/ObbyKing/ece434_linux/tree/master/finalProject/Install).

 Some specific settings for the 32x32 are here that are different from the instructions above.